 - Alternatively, a closed circuit may be established where all swimmers are constantly in reach of safety personnel strategically positioned at fixed points on anchored boats, the shore, or piers.
 Each participant swims with a buddy, and the number and spacing of the swimmers in the water should not exceed the capacity of the watchers to easily count the swimmers as they move from one zone to another.

 - Some competitive swimming events, such as triathlons, also cover long distances.
-Long-distance swimming races are not approved for Cub Scouts or Scouts, but Venturers may participate in triathlon training and competitive events.
+Long-distance swimming races are not approved for Cub Scouts or members of Scouts BSA, but Venturers may participate in triathlon training and competitive events.
 All swimming activities conducted by Venturing crews must conform to Safe Swim Defense guidelines.
 Individual Venturers may participate in outside triathlon events sanctioned by USA Triathlon.

 All ability groups may use snorkeling equipment within confined areas when following all Safe Swim Defense policies, including visibility for underwater swimming.